Geeksltd/MSharp.Docs/how-to/list-modules/StructuredvsCustomTemplate.md

 M# goal is to make developing data-focused .NET web applications as easy as possible.
 The key enabler for this purpose is module types in M#.
 You can create view components in 2 different ways in M#-based application, as explained below.

 ## Structured approach
-In structured mode, the intention is specified with minimal code and let the M# do its magic.
+In the structured approach, the intention is expressed with minimal code without specifying the markup to let the M# do its magic and create the markup template for you.
 Module types for this approach are shown in the following table:

 | Type   |     Class     | View element |              Usage                           |
 | -------|:-------------:|:------------:|:---------------------------------------------|